Ikea's rolling out a brand-new smart home lineup

 Accessories

-- A Trådfri wireless remote control to turn lights on and off, dim them up and down, or change their color temperature for 149 Krona (about $17/£14/AU$22)
+- A Trådfri wireless remote control to turn lights on and off, dim them up and down, or change their color temperature for 149 Krona (about $15/£15/AU$25)

-- A puck-shaped Trådfri wireless remote that comes paired with a single Trådfri LED for hub-free dimming for 179 Krona (about $20/£16/AU$27)
+- A puck-shaped Trådfri wireless remote that comes paired with a single Trådfri LED for hub-free dimming for 179 Krona (about $15/£15/AU$30)

-- A Trådfri motion sensor that comes paired with a single Trådfri LED for hub-free motion-activated lighting for 249 Krona (about $28/£23/AU$37)
+- A Trådfri motion sensor that comes paired with a single Trådfri LED for hub-free motion-activated lighting for 249 Krona (about $30/£25/AU$35)

 It's worth reiterating that those US, UK and Australian prices are all just rough conversions from the Swedish listings.
 A global rollout seems very likely given the variety of bulb shapes and sizes, but Ikea is yet to confirm that these products will be available outside of Europe.